nbudhathoki/Credit-Card-Fraud-Prediction-Model-in-Azure-ML/starter_file/README.md

 4. If using Python SDK, [install the SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/install?preserve-view=true&view=azure-ml-py)

 ## Dataset
 This dataset contain transactions made by credit cards in September 2013 by european cardholders.
 It can be downloaded from [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).
 It contains only numerical input variables which are the result of a PCA transformation.
 Due to confidentiality issues, details of data are not provided.
 Features V1 to V28 are the principal components obtained with PCA.
-Two other untransformed features are 'Time' and 'Amount'.
+Two other non-transformed features are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount.
 Column 'Class' is the output variable (1 in case of fraud and 0 otherwise).

-### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.